api-platform/docs/core/data-providers.md

 In the following examples we will create custom data providers for an entity class class called `AppBundle\Entity\BlogPost`.

-## Custom collection data provider
+## Custom Collection Data Provider

 First, your `BlogPostCollectionDataProvider` has to implement the [`CollectionDataProviderInterface`](https://github.com/api-platform/core/blob/master/src/Api/CollectionDataProviderInterface.php):